 Ensure the surface is clean and dry.
-Cut away any loose glass fibers.
-Slightly roughen the damaged area with either fine sandpaper or a Scotchbrite® scrubbing pad to prepare an acceptable surface for proper resin adhesion.
+Cut away any loose glass fibres.
+Slightly roughen the damaged area with either fine sandpaper or a Scotch-Brite scrubbing pad to prepare an acceptable surface for proper resin adhesion.

 Mix a sufficient amount of two-part epoxy resin according to the resin manufacturer's instructions.
-Epoxy resin sets up quickly, so it is important to apply it without delay after it has been mixed.
-Apply a sufficient amount of the epoxy resin to the damaged area, using the applicator to thoroughly coat and burnish down any loose fibers.
+Epoxy resin sets quickly, so it is important to apply it without delay once it has been mixed.
+Apply a sufficient amount of resin to the damaged area, using the applicator to thoroughly coat and burnish down any loose fibres.
 Completely fill the damaged area with resin.

-Where additional protection is required, apply a slightly oversized piece of fiberglass surface veil over the damaged area.
+Where additional protection is required, apply a slightly oversized piece of fibreglass surface veil over the damaged area.
 Apply a thin layer of resin over the veil, making sure that the veil and damaged area are completely covered.

 Where a superior surface finish is required, use shrink tape.
-Affix a piece of unidirectional shrink tape, approximately 6 inches (150mm) longer than the damaged area, with outer surface of tape facing downwards, over the damage with ordinary adhesive tape.
+Affix a piece of unidirectional shrink tape, approximately 150mm longer than the damaged area, with outer surface of tape facing downwards, over the damage with ordinary adhesive tape.
 Apply heat to the tape with a hot air dryer to cause shrinkage.
 Peel off the tape after the epoxy resin has fully cured.

-Allow the epoxy resin to set, typically 5 to 10 minutes.
-Then move the cylinder to a protected location and leave it undisturbed until the epoxy resin is fully cured in accordance with the resin manufacturer's guidelines.
-Apply a desired finish to the repair.
+Allow the epoxy resin to set per the timeframe detailed within the resin manufacturer's instructions.
+Move the cylinder to a protected location and leave it undisturbed until the resin is fully cured in accordance to the resin manufacturer's guidelines.
+Apply a desired finish to the rework.
 Pressure test the cylinder before returning it to service.

-Final operations
+8. Final operations